 Facebook has been and continues to be out-of-touch with basic social science.
 Facebook was and continues to resist safety controls on speech that protect human rights, and has continued saying it is committed to safety while arguing against norms of speech regulation.

 The question increasingly is whether actions like an aggressive “hit back” on people warning of genocide at a critical moment of risk (arguing it is hard to stop Facebook from being misused as a weapon and pushing back on criticism of the use of Facebook as a weapon) makes a “security” chief criminally liable.

 My sense is it will be anthropologists, experts in researching baselines of inherited rights within relativist frameworks, who emerge as best qualified to help answer questions of what’s an acceptable vulnerability in social media technology.

 We see this already in articles like “The trolls are teaming up—and tech platforms aren’t doing enough to stop them“.

 The personal, social, and material harms our participants experienced have real consequences for who can participate in public life.
 Current laws and regulations allow digital platforms to avoid responsibility for content….
 And if online spaces are truly going to support democracy, justice, and equality, change must happen soon.

-Accountability of a CSO for atrocity crimes during his watch appears to be the logical change, if I’m reading these human rights law documents right.
+Accountability of a CSO for atrocity crimes during his watch appears to be the most logical change, and a method of reasoned enforcement, if I’m reading these human rights law documents right.